 Community Discussion

-The discussion board is an excellent resource to connect with others learning to speak Chinese like you.
+The discussion board on the desktop version is an excellent resource to connect with others learning to speak Chinese like you.
 Advanced learners can share information with those just starting out, or students can share information on upcoming events that would benefit learning Chinese.

 Rewards System

 As mentioned, Duolingo’s rewards are available once you’ve completed lessons, logged on for multiple days in a row or leveled up.
-Though these rewards can enhance the fun of learning to speak Chinese, we don’t find them to be an exceptional way to motivate learners.
+Though these rewards can enhance the fun of learning to speak Chinese and encourage you to use the app more, we don’t find them to be an exceptional way to improve your language skills.

 Who Would Benefit from Using Duolingo Chinese?